 The climate crisis is global, and so are the fuel and car industries.
 International regulations are necessary to transform the transportation system and make it sustainable.
-But it is equally important that individual countries and states take the lead and inspire each other.
+But it is equally important that individual countries, states and cities take the lead and inspire each other.

 In the seventies the Swedish car manufacturer Volvo invented the so called three-way catalytic converter, which removes 90 percent of the nitrogen oxides from the exhaust emissions.
 Thanks to this invention, California was able to introduce tough regulations on exhaust emissions in 1977.
 More American states followed, and since 1981 such catalytic converters are found in all new petrol cars in the U.S.

 Requirements for catalytic converters were hotly debated in Sweden in the eighties.
 The proponents regarded them as an effective tool to stop the acidification that hit forests and lakes in Europe and North America.
 But the car industry predicted that they would raise the price of a car by almost a thousand dollars, and that their fuel consumption would rise.
 If Sweden took the lead in Europe our domestic auto industry would go bankrupt and thousands jobs would be lost.
 In addition, it didn’t matter what Sweden did since it’s such a small country.
 The acid rains swept in from other countries.

 But these arguments were weakened by the fact that California had introduced similar requirements several years ago.
 And no industrial doomsday scenario had come true.
 In 1989 Sweden followed California’s example and catalytic converters were installed in all new petrol cars.
 The price rise was less than 100 bucks.
 The fuel consumption didn’t rise, rather the opposite.
 The economic gain due to better health and cleaner environment was calculated to three billion dollars in 2005.